Education

 "The venture upon which we are now embarked is so new to all of us, and the problems which it raises are on such a different scale from those which have heretofore confronted the member nations, that we are continually broadening our points of view."

-* Breadth: In addition to the NATO member nations, attendance on this six-month Course includes nominated individuals from the Partnership for Peace countries, the states of NATO's Mediterranean Dialogue and the Istanbul Cooperation Initiative, as well as Iraq and contact countries as directed by the Alliance.
+* Breadth: In addition to NATO member countries, the six-month course is open to individuals nominated by Partnership for Peace nations, members of NATO’s Mediterranean Dialogue and Istanbul Cooperation Initiative, as well as Iraq and other partners across the globe as directed by the Alliance.

-* Flexibility: The introduction of modular short courses, in which specific aspects of the strategic environment are addressed over a period of one to two weeks, allows the nations to send personnel from different professional fields who are unable to attend educational courses lasting several months.
+* Flexibility: The introduction of Modular Short Courses, which focus on specific aspects of the strategic environment over one to two weeks, allows nations to send personnel from diverse professional fields who cannot attend the full-length course.

-*Quality: The contents of the Senior Course address central aspects of strategic and politico-military thinking and cover security issues as understood in the broadest sense of the term.
-The acquisition of knowledge is supplemented and consolidated by the application of innovative teaching methods that promote critical analysis and reasoning.
+*Quality: The Senior Course covers key areas of strategic and political-military thinking, addressing security issues in their broadest sense.
+The knowledge gained is further reinforced through innovative teaching methods that encourage critical analysis and strategic reasoning.